juanretamales/DataframeToDB/documentation.md

 ## When to use

-- When you need save dataframes, for example when scraping a table
+- When you need save dataframes, for example when scraping many tables
 - You need shared a database estructure for use in proyects
-- When you need save multi excels (ported to dataframed)
+- When you need save multi excels (ported to dataframed) in a database
+- When you consider use FastAPI (With the SQLAlchemy compatibility) (Work in progress)
+- When you need create a estructure of table for any reason

 ## Quick start